databyjp/distyll/README.md

 - **Convenient content ingestion**: Quickly add a resource for processing.
 - **Content Summarization**: Extract the main points of any content.
 - **Ask Questions**: Engage with the distilled content by asking questions and receiving concise answers.

-### Getting Started
-- **Add object**: Use the `/add/` endpoint to start the distillation process.
-- **Summarize**: Once processed, access the `/summarise/` endpoint to get a brief summary.
-- **Ask Away**: Engage with the content using the `/ask/` endpoint to get answers related to the distilled content.

-### Future Updates
-Keep an eye out for continuous improvements and additional features to help make your content consumption even smoother!
+- **Save generated outputs**: Save money on existing data

 #### Tests
+- Under development
-run `python -m pytest tests`
+- run `python -m pytest tests`